-Self-attestation allows flexibility in meeting the needs of clients and in reducing administrative burden on recipients.
+Self-attestation allows flexibility in meeting the needs of clients and in reducing administrative burden.
 Self-attestation may be accepted during annual recertification and can be completed by phone, in person or via email.
-This process allows for recipients to set recertification schedules, and not require clients to come in separately to recertify.
+This process should reduce barriers to care by creating flexibility for clients while also ensuring eligibility compliance.
 Client chart must include at least one proof for income and for residence which is verified independently at least once every 24 months.
 Self-attestation proofs can be used to reduce barriers to services, but should not be used two years in a row.